sighupio/container-signature-enforcer/README.md

 ### References

-**Namespace**: is the namespace matching one of the repositories configured?
+**Namespace**: is the namespace matching the admissionControllerNames configured?

 **Image**: is the image matching one of the repositories configured?